You can find Part I of this series here

 Wright, for example, has a different telling and weighting of the His Dark Materials story with different needs in adapting the books for stage.
 He consciously shifts the focus and tone of the story and how he sets it up.

-Wright introduces a framing device to the story: Lyra and Will ‘meeting’ in the Botanic Garden on Midsummer’s Day in their different worlds, as twenty-somethings.
-Their cross-dialogue reminiscing turning into the stage equivalent of an extended flashback, forming the body of the play.
+Wright introduces a framing device to the story: Lyra and Will as twenty-somethings ‘meeting’ in the Botanic Garden on Midsummer’s Day in their different worlds.
+Their cross-dialogue-reminiscing turning into the stage equivalent of an extended flashback, which forms the body of the play.

-There’s no clutter, textually or physically – the stage is bare but for the tree and bench prop and our three characters.
+There’s no clutter, textually or physically – the stage is bare but for the tree and bench prop and our three characters, Lyra, Will and Pantalaimon.
 Thus Wright frames his adaptation deliberately and conditions the audience in how to engage with his play carefully: these are the most important characters; and this is a tragic love story at its core.
 It’s going to be a busy and wildly varied six hours, but we should keep our eye primarily on that.

 It appears very different from the book’s opening but it is in fact using the same toolkit.
 It opens our story with a very small, contained scene operating on clear emotional cues and the limited scenery and players means that our attention is directed to the important questions about the elements that are allowed in.